palewire/first-github-scraper/docs/action.md

 GitHub has a detailed explanation of every keyword in the workflow on [this](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#understanding-the-workflow-file) page.
 ```

 Now that we have all the requirements installed, let's run the code.
-Let's `name` this step `Run scraper` we will `run` the notebook using the `pipenv jupyter execute scrape.ipynb` command.
+Let's `name` this step `Run scraper` since we will `run` the notebook using the `pipenv jupyter execute scrape.ipynb` command.

 ```{code-block} yaml
 :emphasize-lines: 20-21